Miró Ruiz: Killing of a dog

 On 26 May 2008 Ruiz was reported to Congress by his neighbor, Nina Ventura de Cardenas, after having allegedly shot and killed her 18-month-old schnauzer, Matias.
 He denied the charges, claiming the dog had been harassing ducks on his property.
-His shooting of the dog is being reviewed by a congressional ethics committee.

-On 27 May Ruiz admitted to having accidentally killed the dog "Matias" and apologized for his behavior.
+On 27 May, Ruiz admitted to having accidentally killed the dog and apologized for his behavior.
 He also acknowledged his lie, saying that he had been pressured by the "calumnies" directed against him.
-However, Ruiz remains in Congress.
-Public apology to the country and subjected to possible sanctions by the Ethics Committee of Congress.
-Neither had a license to carry weapons.